 He ran up to the castle’s ramparts in a frenzy grabbed the first man’s neck he met and shouted into his face:

 “Sound the alarm!
 To arms!
 Hussars into the saddles and Hajdus to the walls with burning fuse and loaded rifles!
 Shot at will.”

 The soldier first did not recognize his commander in a nightshirt, but the enormous black mustache and the Hussar-style, half-shaven skull, decorated with scars from old battles quickly reassured him who was shaking him as if he was a rag-doll.
 The Hajdu saluted and picking up the captain’s speed, ran away.
-Orange light spread from the city below, the air was filled with smoke.
+Orange light spread from the city below, and the air was filled with smoke.
 Soldiers appeared and horses were being led out, orders were being obeyed.
 Two minutes later Lord Balassa was making his stallion dance in front of the locked gate, some seventy riders hastily adjusting their saddles and clambering into them.
-Many were half-dressed, just a few of them had helmets and breastplates on and the servants were busily handing them weapons and the spiky Hussar-shields.
+Many were half-dressed, just a few of them had helmets and breastplates on and the servants were busily handing them weapons and the spiky Hussar shields.

-Somebody grabbed the bridle of the Captain’s black horse, steadied the beast and two invisible servants struggled to pull his riding boots on Balassa’s bare feet.
+Somebody grabbed the bridle of the Captain’s black horse, and steadied the beast and two invisible servants struggled to pull his riding boots on Balassa’s bare feet.
 He was just in his long nightshirt and was angrily waiting for the gate to be opened.
 His Hajdu lieutenant, Amborus Nagy, caught up with him and reported, panting: